 My favorite is Granny Smith because they hold their shape well while they’re baking.
 They also have a tart flavor which helps cut back on the sweetness in pies.

 I recommend using fresh blueberries for this recipe.
 But, if you only have frozen, do not defrost them.
 Add them directly to the pie.
-Also, add 1 to 2 teaspoon of flour to compensate for the extra liquid the frozen blueberries will release.
+Also, add 1 to 2 tsp of flour to compensate for the extra liquid the frozen blueberries will release.

 The top crust will be a nice golden brown.
 Another indication is when you see the fruit beneath the crust bubbling.
 For best results, let the fruit bubble for at least 5 minutes to ensure the filling thickens properly.